oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.3.1 Type Definition Within Fields
 A type without fields (Primitive types, ArrayOf, MapOf) may be defined anonymously within a field of a structure definition.
-Simplifying converts all anonymous type definitions to explicit named types and excludes all TypeOption values ([Section 3.2.1](#321-type-options)) from FieldOptions.
+Unfolding converts all anonymous type definitions to explicit named types and excludes all TypeOption values ([Section 3.2.1](#321-type-options)) from FieldOptions.

 Example: